Igalia/explainers/dictionary-api/README.md

 };
 ```

-- `checkWord()` checks for the words in the custom dictionary.
+- `hasWord()` checks for the words in the custom dictionary.
 Returns `true` if a word is already in the custom dictionary.
 - `addWord()` adds a word to the custom dictionary
 - `removeWord()` removes a word from the custom dictionary
 - Custom Dictionary Event is triggered when there is any attempt to custom dictionary